Zatey-alt/Zatey-alt/README.md

 # 💫 About Me:
-Full stack web and mobile software engineer passionate about<br> creating innovative solutions.
-Experienced in both front-end<br> and back-end development, with a focus on delivering high<br>-quality, user-friendly applications.
-Constantly exploring new<br> technologies and methodologies to enhance project efficiency<br> and performance.
-Let's build something amazing together!
+"Full stack web and mobile software engineer passionate about creating innovative solutions.
+Experienced in both front-end and back-end development, with a focus on delivering high-quality, user-friendly applications.
+Constantly exploring new technologies and methodologies to enhance project efficiency and performance.
+Let's build something amazing together!"

 ## 🌐 Socials: